DecodersCommunity/animepedia/README.md

 Note: <i>This repository is created with the sole intent of guiding beginners to their initial Open Source contributions.</i>

+Star ⭐ the repository if you liked it :)

 ## How to Contribute?

 We appreciate all kinds of contributions from core-code contributions to non-code contributions like writing a blog, suggesting a feature, etc.